-- 42. Four access design concepts have been developed for the project through the ETG consultation process as as shown in Appendix 2: - Type A access: a fully standard compliant (DMRB) major/ minor road junction (as shown in RHDHV drawing PB4476-DR-H1-D-0100).
+- Type A access: a fully standard compliant (DMRB) major/ minor road junction (as shown in RHDHV drawing PB4476-DR-H1-D-0100).
 Intended for use on A and major B roads.
 For this type of access, the requirement for a major road right turn lane would be determined in accordance with validated turning traffic demand; - Type B and C access: a reduced footprint access suitable for small B roads, minor and unclassified roads (as shown in RHDHV drawing PB4476-DR-H1-D-0101); and - Type D access: a running track crossing point.
-This type of access could be adapted for limited construction traffic demand by adding radii to provide access where required to create a suitable access type A, B or C (as shown in RHDHV drawing PB4476-DR-H1-D-102). - 43.
+This type of access could be adapted for limited construction traffic demand by adding radii to provide access where required to create a suitable access type A, B or C (as shown in RHDHV drawing PB4476-DR-H1-D-102). - 162.43.
 Traffic control for each access type will be determined according to background traffic flow and visibility and would range from a simple priority junction to traffic signal control.
-For roads with high traffic flows a 'staggered' arrangement would be considered, incorporating type A access.

-- 44. In all cases advance hazard warning signs will be provided in accordance with the Traffic Signs Manual, Chapter 8, Traffic Safety Measures and Signs for Road Works and Temporary Solutions, Parts 1 and 2, commonly referred to as Chapter 8.
-This signage will encourage drivers to slow in the knowledge that there is a hazard ahead such as the potential for turning vehicles. - 45.
-The required public highway crossings and side accesses have been reviewed to determine appropriate access type and the requirement for traffic management to secure a suitable visibility splay.
-The results are set out in Table 4.1.
+For roads with high traffic flows a 'staggered' arrangement would be considered, incorporating type A access. - In all cases advance hazard warning signs will be provided in accordance with the Traffic Signs Manual, Chapter 8, Traffic Safety Measures and Signs for Road Works and Temporary Solutions, Parts 1 and 2, commonly referred to as Chapter 8.
+This signage will encourage drivers to slow in the knowledge that there is a hazard ahead such as the potential for turning vehicles. - to determine appropriate access type and the requirement for traffic management to secure a suitable visibility splay.
+The results are set out in Table 4.1 Table 1.4.